Logo Icon

 Ans.
 The given statement is refuted.
 An economy operates on PPF, only when resources are fully and efficiently utilized, it means, if there is unemployment or inefficient use of resources, then the economy may operate inside the PPC.

-Go through all the important questions for class 11 economics state board for the consumer's behavior chapter.
+Go through all the important questions for the class 11 economics state board for the consumer's behaviour chapter.

-Q. Law of DMU operates only with continues consumption.
+Q. Law of DMU operates only with continuous consumption.

 Ans.
-Law of diminishing marginal utility will operate only when consumption is a continuous process.
+The law of diminishing marginal utility will operate only when consumption is a continuous process.
 For example, if one burger is consumed in the morning and another in the afternoon, then the second burger may provide equal or higher satisfaction as compared to the first one.

 Q. “Define a budget line.
 When can it shift to the right?